Phase two of artists announced for Connect Music Festival 2022

 Festival favourites, IDLES will headline the Grand Parade stage Friday 26th August, fresh from their high-octane set at this year’s Coachella festival which was named one of the top memorable moments by Rolling Stone magazine.

-Joining IDLES on the Grand Parade stage on Friday are acts including Jon Hopkins and Black Coffee plus newly announced Jessie Buckley and Bernard Butler.
+Joining IDLES on the Grand Parade stage on Friday are acts including Jon Hopkins plus newly announced Jessie Buckley and Bernard Butler.
 Oscar-nominated Buckley, and guitarist and producer Butler were brought together in 2020, and since then having been working on their debut album ‘For All our Days that Tear the Heart’ which is out next month.
 Connect fans will have the privilege of being some of the first in the world to see the duo perform this highly anticipated release.

 Rising star Holly Humberstone has just been added to the bill for Grand Parade stage on Saturday 27th August, performing alongside fellow Brit legends The Chemical Brothers, Bonobo and The Twilight Sad.
 The “London is Lonely” singer, who is currently supporting Olivia Rodrigo on her “Sour” tour, fuses warm acoustic sounds with dark electronic twists to create uniquely honest music that is guaranteed to steal festival-goers' attention.